M30 mortar: Design

-The M30 system weighs 305 kg including the complete mortar with a welded steel rotator, M24A1 base plate and M53 sight.
+The M30 system weighs 305 kg including the complete mortar with a welded steel rotator, M24A1 base plate, and M53 sight.

 A point of interest in the design of this mortar is the rifled barrel.
 A rifled barrel requires the round to be a very tight fit to the bore in order for the rifling to engage the round and impart rotation to it.
 But, in a muzzle-loading mortar, the round has to be loose enough in the bore to drop in from the front.
 In order to have it both ways, these rounds have an expandable ring at the base, which expands into the rifling under the pressure of the firing charge that propels the round.
 Additionally, imparting a spin to a round causes it to drift away from the direction of fire during flight and the longer the flight (greater range to target), the farther the drift, so the computation for setting the direction for firing at a specific target has to account for this drift.

-American rounds are designed to be drop-safe and bore-safe.
-As such, the fuzes in the rounds for this rifled mortar only armed once the round had spun a certain number of times i.e. the round was not armed until it had exited the barrel spinning, and had consequently traveled a safe distance from the gun emplacement.
+American rounds are designed to be both drop-safe and bore-safe.
+That is, the fuzes in the rounds for this rifled mortar are only armed once the round had spun a certain number of times, meaning that the round is not armed until it has exited the barrel spinning and has traveled a safe distance from the mortar emplacement.